-Alternative 1 (No Action) Alternative (Action Alt es 2 and 3 ernatives) Designation and Description Max.
+Alternative 1 (No Action) Alternatives 2 and 3 (Action Alternatives) Alternative 4 (Preferred Alternative) Designation and Description Max.
 Density Range (units/gross acre) Max.
 Height Range Max.
 Density Range (units/gross acre) Max.
-Height Range Low Density Residential Low-density residential areas; provides opportunities for a variety of primarily detached single-family housing types.
-4-8 Up to 36 ft 4-16 Up to 36 ft Moderate Density Residential Moderate density housing types; provides housing choices that help transition between low-density and higher-density residential uses.
-9-14 Up to 38 ft 9-36 Up to 38 ft High Density Residential Multifamily housing types; provides housing choices that help transition between low-density residential and employment or commercial areas 15 - No max Up to 50 ft 15-50 Up to 50 ft High Density Residential - RGC (NEW) Applied within the Downtown and South Hill Growth Centers and allows for the highest-intensity residential development in the city.
-Density is not limited in this zone, but the scale and intensity of development is dependent on the site standards.
-N/A N/A No max.
-Density limited by site standards.
-Up to 75 ft Commercial • Pedestrian Oriented Commercial Pedestrian-oriented areas for commercial, residential, and mixed-use development within the historic downtown core.
-No max Up to 65 ft Same as Alterr native 1 Auto Oriented Commercial Areas accessible to automobiles; intended for retail and other commercial services that serve the local community and surrounding market area.
-10 - No max.
-Up to 75 ft Same as Alterr native 1 Limited Commercial Lower-intensity retail, commercial, and professional office development in areas which are less suitable for more intensive commercial development.
-12 - No max.
-Up to 40 ft Same as Alterr native 1 Neighborhood Commercial (NEW) Allows for lower-intensity, small-scale businesses, with some limited residential uses.
+Height Range Max.
+Density Range (units/gross acre) Max.
+Height Range Residential Rural Buffer Residential Very-low-density residential areas; used to buffer the edges of/or within the community.
+Allows for ongoing agricultural uses as well as recreational and open space uses.
+1 Up to 40 ft 1-4 Up to 40 ft Same as Alternati ves 2 and 3 Low Density Residential Low-density residential areas; provides opportunities for a variety of primarily detached single-family housing types.
+4-8 Up to 36 ft 4-16 Up to 36 ft Same as Alternati ves 2 and 3 Moderate Density Residential Moderate-density housing types; provides housing choices that help transition between low-density and higher-density residential uses.
+9-14 Up to 38 ft 9-36 Up to 38 ft Same as Alternati ves 2 and 3 High Density Residential Multifamily housing types; provides housing choices that help transition between low-density residential and employment or commercial areas.
+15-no max.
+Up to 50 ft 15-50 Up to 50 ft Same as Alternati ves 2 and 3 High Density Residential - RGC (NEW) Applied within the Downtown and South Hill Growth Centers and allows for the highest-intensity residential development in the city.
+Density is not limited in this zone, but the scale and intensity of development is dependent on the site standards N/A N/A No max.
+Density limited by site standards Up to 75 ft N/A N/A

+Alternative 1 (No Action) Alternatives 2 and 3 (Action Alternatives) native 4 I Alternative) Designation and Description Max.
+Density Range (units/gross acre) Max.
+Height Range Max.
+Density Range (units/gross acre) Max.
+Height Range Max.
+Density Range (units/gross acre) Max.
+Height Range Commercial Pedestrian Oriented Commercial Pedestrian-oriented areas for commercial, residential, and mixed-use development within the historic downtown core.
+No max.
+Up to 65 ft Same as Alterna tive 1 Same as Alternat tive 1 Auto Oriented Commercial Areas accessible to automobiles; intended for retail and other commercial services that serve the local community and surrounding market area.
+10-no max.
+Up to 75 ft Same as Alternat tive 1 N/A N/A Limited Commercial Lower-intensity retail, commercial, and professional office development in areas that are less suitable for more intensive commercial development.
+12-no max.
+Up to 40 ft Same as Alternat tive 1 N/A N/A Neighborhood Commercial (NEW) Allows for lower-intensity, small-scale businesses, with some limited residential uses.
 Intended for neighborhood-serving businesses that are easily accessible and walkable from nearby residential areas.
 N/A N/A No max.
-Assumed avg. density: 16 Up to 40 ft General Commercial (NEW) Higher-intensity retail, commercial, professional office development, and residential mixed use.
+Assumed avg. density: 16 Up to 40 ft Same as Alternat tives 2 and 3 General Commercial (NEW) Higher-intensity retail, commercial, professional office development, and residential mixed use.
 Accommodates larger-format commercial uses that serve the local community and the surrounding market area.
 N/A N/A No max.
-Assumed avg. density: 16 Up to 50 ft
+Assumed avg. density: 16 Up to 50 ft No max.
+Assumed avg. density: 16 Up to 75 ft